rajkk1/qindia-qa101-final-project/README.md

 ## Tips & Tricks

 Feeling a bit stuck?
 Then go over the worksheets and coding exercises for amplitude amplification, phase estimation and amplitude estimation.
 That should already get you quite far through the process.
-And of course don't hesitate to contact us, the instructors!
+And of course don't hesitate to contact us, the instructors, with any further doubts and questions!

 ## Extensions
 Once you have implemented the above tasks, feel free to add any extensions to the project you wish.
 Here are some suggestions below: